 Yes.
 Trail connections such as Ben Johnson and Dipsea link into Mount Tamalpais State Park.

-Immediately west of Mill Valley along the lower slopes of Mount Tamalpais
+Immediately west of Mill Valley along the lower slopes of Mount Tamalpais.

 Every client is different, and I strongly believe in understanding your unique needs, and helping you achieve your goals.
 Because of this commitment, I have distinguished myself by generating 80% of my business from client referrals.